sanskrit/raw_etexts_english/blogs/manasataramgini/2020-06-07_a-simple-second-order-differential-equation-ovals-and-chaos.md

 +++
-title = "A simple second order differential equation, ovals andxa0chaos"
+title = "A simple second order differential equation, ovals and chaos"

 +++
 In our youth as a consequence of our undying fascination with ovals we